Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Medvedev degrees of effective subshifts

-\begin{proof} Recall that the inequality $Y\geq_{\M}X$ holds if there exists a computable function $\Phi$ with $\Phi(Y)\subset X$, and this means that we can compute elements of $X$ using elements of $Y$ using a single algorithm.
-In this case, $\Phi$ is a computable function between the represented spaces $A^{\Z}$ and $(A\times B)^{G}$.
+\begin{proof} Recall that we have a Medvedev reduction $Y\geq_{\M}X$ when there a computable function $\Phi$ defined on all elements of $Y$, and with $\Phi(Y)\subset X$.
+Intuitively, this means that there is an algorithm which from any element in $Y$, is able to compute an element in $X$.
+In our case, we will consider computable functions between the represented spaces $A^{\Z}$ and $(A\times B)^{G}$, in the sense of \Cref{subsec:Computability-on-A^g}.

-The obvious inequality is $Y[X_{J}(\Z,G)]\geq_{\M}Y$, that is, we can compute an $Y$ element using a $Y[X_{J}(\Z,G)]$ element.
-Informally, on input $(y,x)$ we can just follow the arrows from $1_{G}$ and read the $A$ component of the alphabet.
-This outputs an element of \textbf{$Y$} by definition.